We don't fly and we're not letting anyone else, either!

 - In Gadget Trial, the Anti-Aircraft Artillery unit is the only surface (non-air) unit that can engage air units.
 It's usually a one hit kill, but it's also slow, poorly armored, cannot fire after moving, and incapable of hitting anything else, and unlike in Advance Wars, air units can take advantage of terrain defense bonuses, so for air defense, the player is advised to stick to fighters.

-- Fire Emblem: Bows are effective against winged enemies such as Pegasus and Wyvern units, and even Draco Zombies in The Sacred Stones.
+- Fire Emblem: Bows and wind magic are effective against winged enemies such as Pegasus and Wyvern units, and even Draco Zombies in The Sacred Stones.

 - Final Fantasy series